-- Current - Planning for cultural and archaeological monitoring and treatment of any findings unearthed during the excavation of the site at Pukenamu Queen’s Park is in progress.
+- February 2020: Planning for cultural and archaeological monitoring and treatment of any findings unearthed during the excavation of the site at Pukenamu Queen’s Park.

-- Current - Revised design of the seismic strengthening solution for the existing gallery is complete and subject to negotiation with the main contractor to ensure efficiency of construction and best value.
+- February 2020: Revised design of the seismic strengthening solution for the existing gallery was completed and negotiated with the main contractor to ensure efficiency of construction and best value.

 - November 2019: the existing gallery is blessed by Te Runanga o Tupoho so that work can commence on the lifting and protection of the timber floors ahead of restoration works.